 (a) any land exempted by paragraphs (3), (4) or (5) shall be deemed rateable property while the same is leased or occupied for any private purpose; and

-(b) any land used or occupied for any of the purposes mentioned in paragraphs (4) and (5) shall be deemed to be rateable property if such property is held under lease or rented from any owner except the Crown:
+(b) any land used or occupied for any of the purposes mentioned in paragraphs (4) and (5) shall be deemed to be rateable property if such property is held under lease or rented from any owner except the Crown.

 Provided, further, that no exempted land shall become liable to be rated by reason of such land being used for the purposes of any bazaar, or as a place of meeting for any religious, charitable, temperance, or benevolent object, or for a polling place at any parliamentary or other election.